sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 This addendum adds context and additional expectations for the Kingdom of the Outlands, including the structure of the Office of Webministry,

+### Contents

+    1 Executive Summary
+    2 Responsibilities
+      2.1 Official Websites
+        2.1.1 Goals and Directives
+        2.1.2 Offices
+        2.1.3 Calendar
+        2.1.4 Branch Contact
+        2.1.5 Library
+      2.2 Other Internet Infrastructure
+      2.3 Organizational
+      2.4 Limits of Responsibility
+      2.5 Online Privacy and Data Policies
+      2.6 Release Forms for Personal Information, Photographs, and Other Creative Works 2.7 Avoid Taking Sides in Disputes
+    3 Chain of Command
+      3.1 Office Hierarchy
+        3.1.1 Structure of the Office of Web Ministry 4 Officer Requirements
+      4.1 Requirements for All Webministers
+      4.2 Kingdom Webministers
+      4.3 Branch Webministers
+    5 Reporting and Warranting
+      5.1 Reporting Requirements
+      5.2 Communication with the Society Webminister
+      5.3 Transfer of Office
+      5.4 Oversight of Local Websites
+      5.5 Warranting
+      5.6 Removal from Office
+    6 Infrastructure
+      6.1 Hosting Requirements
+      6.2 Domain Names
+      6.3 Kingdom Accounts
+    7 Website Construction
+      7.1 Official Websites, definition
+      7.2 All Official Websites
+      7.3 Accessibility Guidelines
+      7.4 Referencing Society Policies
+      7.5 Personal Information, Photographs, and Creative Works 7.6 Copyright Statement and Disclaimers
+      7.7 Transparency and Redundancy
+      7.8 Code and Configuration Management
+    8 Additional Considerations for the Kingdom of the Outlands 8.1 Open Source Technology

+    Appendix 1: Official Web Properties of the Outlands

 ## 2 Responsibilities
 ### 2.1 Official Websites
 #### 2.1.1 Goals and Directives